 Sometimes, there's the story you intend to tell, and then there's the unintended story you wind up telling.

-Davalois Fearon--a powerful dancer acclaimed for her many years with Stephen Petronio; she was his first Black performer--has struck out on her own.
+Davalois Fearon--a powerful dancer acclaimed for her many years with Stephen Petronio--has struck out on her own.
 In recent years, she has developed earnest multimedia pieces like Consider Water (2017) and the new Time to Talk, running this week at Mabou Mines.
 The background of Time to Talk--Fearon's literature cites research in "American history, dance history, racial identity formation and systemic racism"--has yielded a work that slightly gestures at the toxicity of these massive, interlocking entities.
 It hovers around what it means to train, professionally perform and be seen and critiqued performing dance in a Black body.
 And we know that's what the Jamaica-born Fearon has done exceptionally well--the irony of the piece being that you readily see she's a woman who excels at whatever she sets her mind to doing.
 Her supple, sculptural, forceful body is equipped to ace every form of movement--from ballet barre to twerking--even when built-in, exaggerated imperfections show she's unhappy and unfulfilled by the expectations that others put on her.

 There's the distraction of her mastery, a mastery undercut by only partially-disguised misery and resentment.
 I get it.
 But the main story it's actually telling me--and underscoring any number of times--is the familiar one about how Black people take whatever's available to us and make it shine like the sun.
 We've been doing that from way back and do it still.
 And then other people copy what we've done, often profiting from it.